- Welcome & Contact Info.

 The H&S office also supports the goals of the UCC bystander AED scheme and H1N1 influenza precautions administered by the Student Health Officer

-The Health and Safety Office also provides Campus Companies with cost effective access to centralised core H&S training programmes for staff.
+The Health and Safety Office also facillitates Campus Companies to participate in cost effective access to centralised core H&S training programmes for staff.